Blockstream/satellite/doc/antenna-pointing.md

 > NOTE: each LNB introduces a unique frequency offset, which also varies over time.
 The above value of -300 kHz was specific to the example setup.
 Your frequency offset will be different.

-To correct the known offset, you can run with option `--derotate`, as follows:
+To correct the known offset, you can run the CLI with option `--derotate`, as follows:

 ```
 blocksat-cli sdr -g [gain] --derotate [freq_offset]
 ```

 where `freq_offset` represents the offset in kHz that you want to correct.

+If using the GUI, you can set the frequency correction field on the Receiver tab.

 With that, the preprocessed spectrum plot should be centered, as follows: